FRC-343/343-time-clock/README.md

-Currently testing Sheets intergration,  will eventually update with code on how to make your own.
+Timeclock/punchcard for our team please feel free to fork for your own.